 - Under Article 8 of the Taxonomy Regulation, undertakings that fall within the scope of the Corporate Sustainability Reporting Directive (CSRD) must report in their annual reports to what extent their activities are covered by the EU Taxonomy (Taxonomy-eligibility) and comply with the criteria set in the Taxonomy delegated acts (Taxonomy-alignment).
 These obligations have applied from financial years starting on or after 1 January 2024.
-Other companies that do not fall under the scope of CSRD can decide to disclose this information on a voluntary basis. - The Taxonomy Regulation is supplemented by four delegated acts: (i) the Climate Delegated Act ((EU) 2021/2139); (ii) the Taxonomy Complementary Delegated Act ((EU) 2022/1214); (iii) the Taxonomy Environmental Delegated Act ((EU) 2023/2486); and (iv) the Disclosures Delegated Act ((EU) 2021/2178). - The Disclosures Delegated Act specifies the content, methodology and presentation of information to be disclosed by non-financial undertakings and financial undertakings (asset managers, credit institutions, investment firms and insurance and reinsurance undertaking) concerning the proportion of environmentally sustainable economic activities in their business, investments or lending activities.
-Under the Disclosures Delegated Act, which supplements Article 8 of the Taxonomy Regulation, financial undertakings have been required to disclose certain key performance indicators from 1 January 2024. - The Commission has been conducting work to enhance the usability of the Taxonomy and has produced a range of cols to guide users.
+Other companies that do not fall under the scope of CSRD can decide to disclose this information on a voluntary basis. - The Taxonomy Regulation is supplemented by four delegated acts: (i) the Climate Delegated Act ((EU) 2021/2139); (ii) the Taxonomy Complementary Delegated Act ((EU) 2022/1214); (iii) the Taxonomy Environmental Delegated Act ((EU) 2023/2486); and (iv) the Disclosures Delegated Act ((EU) 2021/2178). - Following a call for evidence in February 2025, the Commission adopted a delegated regulation amending the Disclosures, Climate and Environmental Delegated Acts on 4 July 2025, to simplify and improve reporting requirements and certain technical screening criteria.
+This delegated regulation is stated to be independent of and complementary to the proposals set out in the Substantive Directive of the Omnibus I package (see Slide 33).
+The delegated regulation is to apply from 1 January 2026. - The Commission has been conducting work to enhance the usability of the Taxonomy and has produced a range of online tools to guide users.
 The Commission tasked the Platform on Sustainable Finance (PSF) with delivering recommendations to: (i) ensure the taxonomy criteria and disclosures are usable on the ground for all actors in scope; and (ii) enhance the usability of the taxonomy for non-EU players or economic activities conducted outside the EU.
-The PSF is expected to report in February 2025. - The Commission will review the Disclosures Delegated Act and Climate Delegated Act during 2025.
-The PSF issued a call for feedback seeking responses by 5 February 2025 on preliminary recommendations for the review of the Climate Delegated Act and the addition of activities to the EU taxonomy.
+The published its report in February 2025.
+The PSF also issued a call for feedback seeking responses by 5 February 2025 on preliminary recommendations for the review of the Climate Delegated Act and the addition of activities to the EU taxonomy and subsequently issued its recommendations in April 2025.